Ian Smith: Family, childhood and adolescence

-Smith showed sporting promise from an early age.
 After attending the Selukwe primary school, he boarded at Chaplin School in Gwelo, about 30 km away.
 In his final year at Chaplin, he was head prefect and captain of the school teams in cricket, rugby and tennis, as well as recipient of the Victor Ludorum in athletics and the school's outstanding rifle marksman.
-"I was an absolute lunatic about sport," he later said; "I concede, looking back, that I should have devoted much more time to my school work and less to sport."
-All the same, his grades were good enough to win a place at Rhodes University College, in Grahamstown in South Africa, then often attended by Rhodesian students—partly because Rhodesia then had no university of its own, and partly because of the common eponymous association with Cecil Rhodes.
+He then studied at Rhodes University College, in Grahamstown, South Africa, then often attended by Rhodesian students—partly because Rhodesia then had no university of its own, and partly because of the eponymous association with Cecil Rhodes.
 Smith enrolled at the start of 1938, reading for a Bachelor of Commerce degree.
 After injuring his knee playing rugby, he took up rowing and became stroke for the university crew.

 Second World War; Royal Air Force pilot

-When the Second World War broke out in 1939, Southern Rhodesia had had self-government for 16 years, having gained responsible government from the UK in 1923.
+When the Second World War broke out in 1939, Southern Rhodesia had been self-governing for 16 years, having gained responsible government from the UK in 1923.
 It was unique in the British Empire and Commonwealth in that it held extensive autonomous powers (including defence, but not foreign affairs) while lacking dominion status.
 As a British colony, Southern Rhodesia entered the conflict automatically when Britain declared war on 3 September 1939, but its government issued a symbolic declaration of war anyway.
 Smith, who was about halfway through his university course, later described feeling patriotically compelled to put his studies aside to "fight for Britain and all that it represented".
 Excited by the idea of flying a Spitfire, he wanted to join the air force, but was prevented from immediately doing so by a policy adopted in Rhodesia not to recruit university students until after they graduated.
 Smith engineered his recruitment into the Royal Air Force (RAF) in spite of this rule during 1940, suppressing mention of his studies, and formally joined in September 1941.

 After a year's training at Gwelo under the Empire Air Training Scheme, Smith passed out with the rank of pilot officer in September 1942.
 He hoped to be stationed in Britain, but was posted to the Middle East instead; there he joined No. 237 (Rhodesia) Squadron RAF, flying Hurricanes.
 In October 1943, in Egypt, Smith crashed his Hurricane after his throttle malfunctioned during a dawn takeoff.
-Suffering serious facial disfigurements, he also broke his jaw, leg and shoulder.
+In addition to sustaining serious facial disfigurements, he also broke his jaw, leg and shoulder.
 Doctors and surgeons in Cairo rebuilt Smith's face through skin grafts and plastic surgery, and he was passed fit to fly again in March 1944.
 Turning down an offer to return to Rhodesia as an instructor, he rejoined No. 237 Squadron, which had switched to flying Spitfire Mk IXs, in Corsica in May 1944.